Hurricane Matthew to test wind, flood insurance in Florida and beyond

 Private U.S. insurers write policies covering wind damage from hurricanes, but generally will not cover water damage on their own.
 For that, they rely for support on the government's National Flood Insurance Program.

-Potential flooding from Matthew could pile billions of dollars in new claims onto the programme, which was more than $23 billion in debt before heavy floods in Louisiana this year.
-Another hit from Matthew, experts said, could force Congress to expand the programme's borrowing authority yet again.
+Potential flooding from Matthew could pile billions of dollars in new claims onto the program, which was more than $23 billion in debt before heavy floods in Louisiana this year.
+Another hit from Matthew, experts said, could force Congress to expand the program's borrowing authority yet again.

-Under the programme, dozens of private insurers sell and service flood policies on the government's behalf.
-The companies process claims, collect premiums and send the money to the Federal Emergency Management Agency (FEMA), which oversees the programme.
+Under the program, dozens of private insurers sell and service flood policies on the government's behalf.
+The companies process claims, collect premiums and send the money to the Federal Emergency Management Agency (FEMA), which oversees the program.

 Weather forecasters still warned of destructive storm surge and waves on the coastline to North Carolina in coming days.
 But fears of extremely high losses from Matthew had abated by mid-Friday as the massive storm weakened overnight to a Category 3 hurricane and remained off the coast, for now.

 Shares in Heritage were up 7.2 percent at $13.36 on the New York Stock Exchange.
-Share prices were also up in Florida insurers Universal Holdings (UVE.N), HCI Group Inc (HCI.N), Federated National (FNHC.O) and United Insurance Co (UIHC.O).
+Share prices were also up in Florida insurers Universal Holdings, HCI Group Inc, Federated National and United Insurance Co.

 FLORIDA'S MOVE TOWARD PRIVATIZATION